 Success in nursing courses is dependent on the student's active participation and engagement throughout the program.
 As such, students are required to complete all assignments by the due date, and to actively participate in class.
-Failure to complete assignments on time will result in a "0" and possibly failing the course.
+Failure to complete assignments on time will result in a "0" unless prior arrangements have been made with instructor prior to due date.